Pwd9000-ML/blog-devto/posts/2022-GitHub-Docker-Runner-Azure-Part3/GitHub-Docker-Runner-Azure-Part3.md

 With all the repository secrets now set up, we will be creating a **GitHub workflow** to build our docker image and also push our image to the **Azure Container Registry** using a few **GitHub Actions**.

-In part one and two of this blog series we created some scripts and a dockerfile inside of a folder and then built the docker images on our windows 11 machine.
+In parts one and two of this blog series we created some scripts and a dockerfile inside of a folder and then built the docker images on our windows 11 machine.
 But now with these scripts and docker files in source control inside of a **GitHub repository** ([windows repo](https://github.com/Pwd9000-ML/docker-github-runner-windows) / [linux repo](https://github.com/Pwd9000-ML/docker-github-runner-linux)), we can use **GitHub Actions** to build the images instead using CI/CD.

 Create a new workflow under the GitHub repository that contains the dockerfile: